Emirates SkyCargo

 Emirates SkyCargo (الإمارات للشحن الجوي) is a cargo airline based in Dubai, United Arab Emirates.
 As of 2020, it is the fourth largest cargo airline worldwide in terms of the total freight tonne-kilometres flown and international freight tonne-kilometres flown.

 Emirates SkyCargo is the air freight division of Emirates, which started operations in October 1985, the same year Emirates was formed.
 Since then, it has been the main cargo division of Emirates, and the anchor cargo airline at Al Maktoum International Airport, its main hub.
-Emirates SkyCargo operates dedicated cargo flights to 26 destinations from Al Maktoum International Airport, and through the Emirates passenger network has access to additional 61 destinations.
+Emirates SkyCargo operates dedicated cargo flights to 26 destinations from Al Maktoum International Airport, and through the Emirates passenger network, it has access to additional 61 destinations.
 Whilst using belly hold capacity in the Emirates' passenger fleet, it also operates freighter aircraft.
-Emirates SkyCargo is a subsidiary of The Emirates Group which has over 40,000 employees.
+Emirates SkyCargo is a subsidiary of The Emirates Group which has over 100,000 employees.
 Furthermore, it is wholly owned by the Government of Dubai directly under the Investment Corporation of Dubai.
-The company slogan is, "Delivering the highest standards of product quality."
+The company slogan is, "Delivering the highest standards of product quality".

 History

 Early years

 Emirates SkyCargo was established in October 1985, at the same time as Emirates was launched, operating as a separate entity from its parent company.
-In its first year, SkyCargo handled over 10,000 tonnes of freight.
-SkyCargo leased the entire freighter fleet from Emirates while also taking over management of the cargo holds in all of Emirates' passenger aircraft.
+In its first year, Emirates SkyCargo handled over 10,000 tonnes of freight.
+Emirates SkyCargo leased the entire freighter fleet from Emirates while also taking over management of the cargo holds in all of Emirates' passenger aircraft.

 The airline received its first award in 1989.
 Since then, Emirates SkyCargo has received more than 100 international awards – including Best Cargo Airline to the Middle East for 20 years in a row.

-On October 3rd, 1993, Emirates SkyCargo signed an agreement with EC International to handle all cargo shipments from the United States to 24 countries serviced by Emirates – the Middle East, Indian sub-continent, Europe and the Far East.
+On October 3, 1993, Emirates SkyCargo signed an agreement with EC International to handle all cargo shipments from the United States to 24 countries serviced by Emirates in the Middle East, Indian sub-continent, Europe and the Far East.
 New routes were launched when both Emirates began growing.
-Amsterdam was launched in 1997, the same year EmiratesSkyCargo was experiencing growth, and accounting for 16% of The Emirates Groups revenue.
+Amsterdam was launched in 1997, the same year Emirates SkyCargo was experiencing growth and accounting for 16% of The Emirates Group's revenue.